Burn1n9m4n/brainstation_capstone/DEV_NOTES.md

     * Find nearest neighbors within space
 * Make sure to test out multiple algorithms before committing to a given idea
     * Logistic regression (is song similar to source vs not similar)

+## Meeting with Paul 8/28/2023
+* Check existing playlist databases
+    * Look for co-occurences of songs and recommendations
+        * Market Basket Analysis/Evaluation